 What happens when our shared spaces disappear?
-In this episode of Climate Fairplay, host Cody Sanford examines how the loss of gathering places or “third places” negatively impacts a community’s overall health and our ability to create meaningful climate progress locally.
-The Sharable Facts and Stats segment focuses on why access to green spaces is critical in supporting public health and environmental resilience.
-It also includes a call to action for support in creating a sustainable pop-up market in Denver, designed to unite local businesses, nonprofits, and residents around practical solutions.
+In this episode of Climate Fairplay, founder of Denver’s Community Pop-up Market, Cody Sanford, examines how the loss of gathering places or “third places” negatively impacts a community’s overall health and our ability to create meaningful climate progress locally.
+The Shareable Facts and Stats segment focuses on why access to green spaces is critical in supporting public health and environmental resilience.
+It also includes a call to action for support in creating a sustainable pop-up market in Denver.

 The best way to support and sustain this environmental podcast series is to subscribe on Spotify, Apple Podcasts, or your favorite streaming platform.